Back to Blogs

 • Scenario A — New Incident: The event has never been seen before.
 The engine dispatches a full "Incident Created" alert with complete incident details, impact data, and direct-link action buttons.

 • Scenario C — Incident Update: The event is tracked but one or more fields have mutated.
 The engine dispatches a concise "Incident Updated" delta alert showing only the fields that changed, not the entire payload.
+If the event has transitioned to CLOSED, a dedicated "Incident Resolved" alert is sent instead.

 Multi-Channel Alert Dispatch